BlakeRain/blakerain.com/content/blog/album-of-the-year-2025/index.md

 The depressive black metal album [Akuzaï] (evil crime) from [Enterré Vivant] (buried alive) was released in May.
 I only came across it when catching up on May's [Stuck in the Filter] on AMG.
-Overall I find the album quote moving, and at times somewhat disturbing.
+Overall I find the album quite moving, and at times somewhat disturbing.
 I think a good example of this is the tracks [Chûtô] or [Jain], which often descend into wailing.
 It's pretty moving stuff, with drawn out melodic guitars and the usual black metal screaming, yet a fair amount of variation and layering make it worth multiple listens.